mindspore-ai/docs/docs/mindspore/source_en/migration_guide/faq.rst

   A: During the load_checkpoint process, if there are weights that are not loaded, MindSpore will give a warning prompt.
 Generally there are two reasons for loading failure: 1, the weight name is not correct; 2, the weight is missing in the network.

-  If the weight names don't match, you need to print MindSpore weight names and the benchmark weight names to see if MindSpore weight names have extra prefixes such as backbone or network, and if so, check whether MindSpore adds auto_prefix=False when initializing `Cell <https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Cell.html>`_ when initializing _ with auto_prefix=False.
+  If the weight names don't match, you need to print MindSpore weight names and the benchmark weight names to check if MindSpore weight names have extra prefixes such as backbone or network, and if so, check whether MindSpore adds auto_prefix=False when initializing `Cell <https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Cell.html>`_ when initializing _ with auto_prefix=False.

   If the weight name is missing, you need to analyze whether it is reasonable or not.
 If it is reasonable, you can ignore the alarm prompts, if it is not reasonable, you need to analyze whether the network definition is wrong, and locate and modify it.